EthanNetwork/HOME-LAB-COLLAPSED-CORE-NETWORK-/README.md

 All devices restrict VTY access to SSH version 2 only.
 RSA crypto keys are used for ssh (modulus 2048), VTY lines on all devices have access-class applied, limiting remote management sessions to hosts within the 10.99.99.0/24 management subnet.
 Console lines have logging synchronous configured to prevent log output from interrupting active CLI sessions, a QOL feature.

 A Raspberry Pi console server is planned as a jump box for true out-of-band access via VLAN 99 subinterfaces on the routers.
-Currently SSH is possible from any router or switch to any other router or switch via console cable, local login, and SSH to the other device.
+Currently SSH is possible from any router or switch to any other router or switch via console cable, local login, and then SSH to the other device.

 ---